dominiksalvet/bdc/readme.md

 > Binary, decimal, and hexadecimal converter.

 Nconv (number converter) is a simple and intuitive tool for converting among binary, decimal, and hexadecimal numbers.
-It was created with programmers in mind.
-Have a look at its features and convince yourself:
+It was created with **programmers in mind**.
+Have a look at its sleek features and convince yourself:

 * Smart conversions based on the first number
-* Perfect support for two's complement
+* Perfect support for **two's complement**
 * Numbers may have arbitrary length

 To ensure that nconv will work out of the box on as many systems as possible, it was designed as a very portable POSIX Shell script, which also means no need for compilation.
-Just install and use immediately.
+Just **install and use** immediately.

 ## Install